Recommendations to the Security Council

 Open Debate on the Protection of Civilians in Armed Conflict

 In May, the Security Council will hold its annual open debate on the protection of civilians (PoC) in armed conflict.
-The Security Council and non-Council Member States should:
+The Security Council and other UN Member States should:

-- Strengthen the ability of UN peace operations to protect civilians by providing political support and allocating adequate resources to deliver on protection mandates, including dedicated child protection capacity; ensure continuity of PoC and child protection capacity during mission drawdown or transition;
+- Express political support and allocate adequate resources to UN missions to deliver on protection mandates, including dedicated child protection capacity; ensure that protection (PoC, conflict-related sexual violence, and child protection) knowledge, data, and capacity are preserved during mission transitions or drawdown;

-- Call on the SG to ensure a credible and accurate list of perpetrators in the annexes of his annual report on CAAC, including listing parties responsible for attacks on schools and hospitals and other trigger violations, and consistently applying standards to all perpetrators across all conflicts;
+- Call on the SG to ensure a credible, evidence-based list of perpetrators in the annexes of his annual report on CAAC, including listing parties responsible for attacks on schools and hospitals and other trigger violations, and consistently applying standards to all perpetrators across all conflicts;

-- Pursue accountability for violations of IHL and consistently support international, independent investigative mechanisms in situations of armed conflict with significant civilian casualties, ensuring adequate child rights expertise is included in such mechanisms, and that reports from these mechanisms are made public;
+- Pursue accountability for violations of international humanitarian law and consistently support international, independent investigative mechanisms in situations of armed conflict with significant civilian casualties, ensuring adequate child rights expertise is included in such mechanisms, and that reports from these mechanisms are made public;

 - Call on parties to conflict, including Member States, to avoid the use of explosive weapons in populated areas and to protect civilians, including objects indispensable to their survival.